VERIFY BEFORE RELYING

 Should I schedule the exam before starting to study?

 Yes, if you are the type of person who needs a deadline to maintain momentum.
 Schedule 4 to 6 weeks out.
 That creates accountability and prevents the indefinite "I will study one more week" loop.
-If your practice scores show you are not ready as the date approaches, check Pearson VUE's current cancellation and rescheduling policy before moving the appointment.
+If your practice scores show you are not ready as the date approaches, use the reschedule decision guide before moving the appointment.
 The date creates urgency.
 The benchmarks determine whether you keep it or move it.

 What is a good score on a practice exam before scheduling?